 College football is one of the most fierce games played.
 The sound of the fans packing in their teams stadiums on a Saturday to watch their favorite teams do battle is an experience.
 Some of these teams have had a large amount of success while a select few have went down in history as being almost God like.
 We will look at a few of the teams that have had the largest number of wins in their schools history.
 These teams have been the most successful in amassing victories.

 Nebraska has managed to take 889 victories in their time of existence.
-This has been one of the best performances from this team that few people even heard of.
-This however was not the case as of late as the Cornhuskers have shown that they are a powerful team and have amassed one of the best records in all of college football.
-Last season however was not the case as the team did not have a season that they would want to be proud of.
+This has been one of the best performances from this team that has fallen off the national map in the past couple of seasons.
+The team has started to turn things around a little bit though.
+Last season, however, was not the case as the team did not have a season that they would be proud of.
 Then 2016 came along and it has been a whole new program as the team is back to their winning ways.
 If this keeps going, there is a chance that Nebraska will move up in the overall rankings for being the a team with the most overall wins team in college football.

 Tied with Nebraska, the spot for #3 may be at stake this weekend as it will be a matter of winning and losing.
 For Texas.
 Seeing as though this year is not exactly going all that well, it is possible that we will see Nebraska overtake Texas for the third spot.
 Texas under Mac Brown was a powerhouse, but ever since he retired, the team has been very lackluster to say the very least.
 This may be part of why fans are not as behind the team as they once were.
 The Pride of Texas needs a shot in the arm to return to the glory days that won them 889 games in the schools history.